Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 **Note**: [Slingshot](../../glossary.md#slingshot) switch placement discovery and validation is not included in this process.

+### Setting up Kubernetes zoning

+The below stages are used to setup Kubernetes zones and apply the `Kyverno` policy required for RRS, using Ansible plays:

 #### Stage 4 - Kubernetes Zoning

 This Ansible play uses the discovery results (`rr_hw_discovery.json`) from [Stage 2 - Placement Discovery](#stage-2---placement-discovery) and applies Kubernetes zoning for Master and Worker nodes.
 To know more about zoning refer to [Zones](Zones.md).